 Fig. 3.
 Cryptovisor system diagram.

 The tool, Cryptovisor, is comprised of six main components, see Fig. 3.
 This paper focuses on primarily on three components: labeler, sentimentor, and modeler.
-The labeler component reads in the cryptocurrency data and up samples or down samples it appropriately to a one hour time period.
+The labeler component reads in the cryptocurrency data and up samples or down samples it appropriately to a one-hour time period.
 Then, data is used to generate over 1,970 data points to train a machine learning classifier.
 Next, Bollinger Bands (BB) are calculated for a 4-hour moving average with a standard deviation of 1.3.
 BB are volatility lines created from a close price moving average (1) and its standard deviation (2).
 The bands are defined by (3), (4), and (5).
 N is the number of days to compute the moving average.
 Next, Relative Strength Indicator (RSI) is calculated for a 8-hour period.
 RSI is a momentum oscillator that measures speed and change of price movements between zero and 100, see (6).
 N is the average days up closes or down closes.
 Next, lags are calculated for each attribute and the trading algorithms (7) and (8) are applied.
 Once the trading signals are generated, the returns are generated and compared with a buy and hold strategy to ensure trading signals yield comparable results.
 A comprehensive chart is generated to allow for results investigation.
 Finally, the labeled data plus calculated data is generated.